 Avignon lies on the main TGV line between Paris and Marseilles, making it just a few hours from Paris.
 Although public transport links are good, if you want the freedom to explore the area at your leisure, your best option is to hire a car.
 Car rental is definitely the best way to enjoy the breathtaking landscape, vineyards and quaint little villages of the Rhone Valley Region

 Some places you could visit include Villeneuve-lès-Avignon.
 This town is located opposite Avignon across the river Rhone.
 Attractions here include the Tour Philippe Le Bel, the Fort Saint-André and the Chartreuse du Val de Benediction which is France’s largest Carthusian monastery.

 Other places to visit in the Vaucluse include Mont Ventoux which is the largest mountain in the area and has the nickname the Giant of Provence.

 Outside of Vaucluse but still within the Provence area there are many interesting towns and cities including Arles and Aix-en-Provence.
 Both of these are only a short drive away.
-Arles is located to the south along the Rhone and was famously home to Van Gogh – this is where he cut off his own ear!
+Arles is located to the south along the Rhone and was famously home to Van Gogh – this is where he cut off his ear.
 Aix-en-Provence (or more usually Aix) is sometimes known as the city of a thousand fountains.
-It’s also home to a great many universities so it’s very much a youth town.
+It’s also home to several universities, giving it a young and vibrant population.

-A little further south about 100km from Avignon is the coastal city of Marseilles.
-This is one of the oldest cities in Europe and the 3rd largest in France.
-It has a large number of art galleries and museums as well an excellent shopping culture.
+A little further south (about 100km) from Avignon is the coastal city of Marseilles.
+This is one of the oldest cities in Europe and the third-largest in France.
+It has a large number of art galleries and museums, as well an excellent shopping culture.

 Why not hire a car?

-Something else to remember is that at a junction the person joining from the right has right of way, sometimes even regardless of the sizes of the respective roads!
+Also remember that, at a junction, the person joining from the right has right of way, sometimes even regardless of the sizes of the respective roads!